GDTEngine/GDTEngine/CONTRIBUTING.md

     int doSomething(int param1, float param2);
 }
 ```

+#### Header Files
+The header files should follow the below mentioned format:
+* Always use *'#pragma once'*, it is supported by all modern compilers.
+* Don't use #include guards (#ifndef ... #define ... #endif).
+* Avoid having function implementations in header files, prefer headers with declarations only, it allows to have less '#include's in headers.
+* Avoid using  #include in a header file that are not required (put all include needed in the .cpp instead).
+* Order of includes: Current project headers, other project headers, third party headers.
+After that, alphabetically by filename/filepath.
+* Use forward declarations if applicable to reduce compiletime, excluding third party.

+#### Source Files
+The source files should follow the below mentioned format:
+* Classes should not be split across multiple source files.

 #### Newlines
 Both .cpp and .hpp files must always end with a newline.